Orthogonal Persistence:

 Domains are Good

-Works with your data model, execution model, PL
+Works with your data model, your execution model, your PL

 Identity not tied to a disk, machine, vendor, etc.